 How will this apply to Landlords?

 As of April 6 2024, these changes will be implemented for landlords.
-If your earnings are below £10,000 a year, are part of a real estate investment trust or you are using the Rent A Room scheme to let out part of your primary residence these changes won’t apply to you.
+If your earnings are below £10,000 a year, you are part of a real estate investment trust, or you are using the Rent-A-Room scheme to let out part of your primary residence, these changes won’t apply to you.

 In order to comply with HMRC’s new rules, landlords will be required to keep digital records and register with accounting software, which aligns with HMRC’s online process.
 Landlords will be required to send HMRC updated accounts on a quarterly basis through their accounting software and HMRC digital tax account.
 At the end of the year, simply sign an End of Period Statement to confirm that your quarterly returns are accurate, there is no need to produce or file a self-assessment tax return.
 You will then have until the 31st of January in the following year to fully pay the tax owed as per usual.